Qwe1rty/NodeDial/README.md

 # Chordial

 A distributed, scalable key-value database system!
+Note that this is mainly being built for educational purposes, and is not production ready (so please please never use it on an actual production system)

 Modeled around existing leader-follower NoSQL databases such as Redis, it's designed to be similarly horizontally scalable and deployable on cloud platforms.
 For more details about setting the project up on your environment, check out the [build walkthrough](#project-setup-and-walkthrough) and deployment guide

-Note that this database is not production ready, and is mainly being built for educational purposes (so please never use it on a production system)

 The main server code is located in the directory `server/src/main/scala/`, and the program currently supports the three basic operations: `GET`, `POST`, and `DELETE`